An Urgent Appeal on the 25th Anniversary of the Sambhavna Clinic

 But then, in October 2019, the Ministry of Home Affairs cancelled Sambhavna’s FCRA registration, and we have since been unable to receive even a rupee from our friends overseas.

-Now, with our financial situation so dire that we face a real possibility of closure, the old woman’s words come back to me again.
-Dark though these moments are, I can’t forget that 25 years ago, from literally nothing, strangers came together to transform the deepest despair through compassion, joy, fellowship and the healing power of love.
+Now, with our financial situation so dire that we face a real possibility of closure, the old woman’s words come back to us again.
+Dark though these moments are, we can’t forget that 25 years ago, from literally nothing, strangers came together to transform the deepest despair through compassion, joy, fellowship and the healing power of love.

 We’d like invite you go through 25 presentations we have made to help you understand our 25 years of work in Bhopal.
 We will upload them to our website each day.